salmasamehh/Railway-Station-Analysis/README.md

 1. removing duplicates.
 changing data type of the time of purchase , interarrival time and actual arrival time to time.
-2.
-adding column named purchase time interval to determine Morning and Evening
+2.adding column named purchase time interval to determine Morning and Evening

-3.
-splitting the Arrival stations column to Arrival station-city and Arrival Station-place to ease anlysis on city and display a map .
+3.splitting the Arrival stations column to Arrival station-city and Arrival Station-place to ease anlysis on city and display a map .

-4.
-adding calculated field named Arrival delay [Actual Arrival time - Arrival time ]
+4.adding calculated field named Arrival delay [Actual Arrival time - Arrival time ]

-5.
-adding calculated field named journey Time
+5.adding calculated field named journey Time
 [Actual Arrival time - Departure time ]
-6.

 **CLEANING USING PYTHON:**
 filling nulls in Reason for Delay field with "Non Cancelled nor Delayed".

-1.
-detected for outliers on the price field but didnot remove them as they are not a data false they were descrbtive.
+1.detected for outliers on the price field but didnot remove them as they are not a data false they were descrbtive.
 ## POWER BI